-When thinking about your personal brand, a calendar year-end can be a benchmarking opportunity to help you assess progress towards goals.
+When thinking about your personal brand, the end of a calendar year can be a benchmarking opportunity to help you assess progress toward goals.

 As we wind up the year, here are personal branding hacks to ensure you start off your new year fresh and focused:

-Take stock of this past year.
 Were you consistent in your behavior and action?
 Did you meet new contacts (during your separation process, at job fairs, during an internship) who add value to your network?
 Did you update your style to reflect your desired image?
-Were you active on social media -- or did you just get started?
+Were you active on social media, or did you just get started?

 Similarly, perhaps you tried to network with a new audience where it felt unnatural and uncomfortable?
 If the results weren't what you wanted, consider whether to continue or abandon this strategy.

-Remember to build credibility.
-As I've shared previously, in order to be known for something (where you've earned credibility, not just visibility) you must articulate your values, then act accordingly (values + action = credibility).
-Make sure the people around you know what you believe in, would fight for, and value.
+In order to be known for something (where you've earned credibility, not just visibility), you must articulate your values, then act accordingly.
+(Values + action = credibility.)
+Make sure the people around you know what you believe in, would fight for and value.
 The formula doesn't work without that step.